 - Return international economy flights, taxes and current fuel surcharges (unless a land only option is selected)

 - All accommodation

 - All meals

 - All sightseeing and entrance fees

 - All transportation and transfers

 - English speaking National Escort (if your group is 10 or more passengers) or Local Guides

-- Visa fees for Australian passport holders (except for Laos, please see visa section below for further information)
+- Visa fees for Australian passport holders

 - Specialist advice from our experienced travel consultants

 - Comprehensive travel guides

 The only thing you may have to pay for are personal expenditure e.g. drinks, optional excursions or shows, insurance of any kind, customary tipping, early check in or late checkout and other items not specified on the itinerary.

-Immerse Yourself - Go Beyond Tours:
+Go Beyond Tours:

 Venture off the beaten track to explore fascinating destinations away from the tourist trail.
 You will discover the local culture in depth and see sights rarely witnessed by other travellers.
 These tours take you away from the comforts of home but will reward you with the experiences of a lifetime.
 These tours include:

 - Walking through classic sites

 - Unique cultural experiences and encounters

 - Off the beaten track destinations

 - More evenings at leisure for independent exploration

 Physical Level 2: